Risk Management

 As part of their original business operations, the Group’s sales departments, factories, R&D departments, and other business units take various measures to properly manage the risks associated with the execution of their own business operations.

-In addition to the above, the Group has established a corporate governance system and has developed and operated an internal control system, including risk management.
+In addition to the above, the Group has established a corporate governance system and has developed and operated an internal control system, including risk management as described in “Corporate Governance.”

 Major Risk Selection and Approval Process